We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

 We are proud to serve our community by providing exciting educational opportunities and preparing the next generation for their various futures.
 The student population is largely made up of young people from Westhoughton itself, but students also attend from the neighbouring communities of Blackrod, Bolton, Atherton and Hindley.
 We have around 850 pupils on roll and we are expanding rapidly as the population of the local area, and our reputation for success, increase.

-We have used GL Assessment’s CDS package for several years to help us identify those areas where we can target our intervention and support for maximum impact.
-We triangulate CAT tests data with transition/progress tests and Key Stage 2 scores to help students secure the best possible progress.
-The annual PASS survey is an important barometer for us of each year group’s wellbeing and it helps us intervene quickly where individual students may be struggling but not showing it outwardly.
-Our Learning Support Team and Student Progress Leaders use NGRT data to accelerate and support reading skills and they can quickly access dyslexia and dyscalculia screening software to explore further any concerns raised.
+We have used GL Assessment’s Complete Digital Solution package for several years to help us identify those areas where we can target our intervention and support for maximum impact.
+We triangulate CAT4 data with transition/progress tests and Key Stage 2 scores to help students secure the best possible progress.
+The annual PASS survey is an important barometer for us of each year group’s well-being and it helps us intervene quickly where individual students may be struggling but not showing it outwardly.
+Our Learning Support Team and Student Progress Leaders use NGRT data to accelerate and support reading skills and they can quickly access Dyslexia and Dyscalculia Screener software to explore further any concerns raised.

 We are a school that is ambitious for its students, proud of its past and confident about its future.